branchup/moodle-filter_shortcodes/README.md

 Usage
 -----

+A shortcode is constituted of a word between square brackets.
 There are two types of shortcodes: the ones that wrap content, and the ones that do not.
 Those that do wrap content MUST have a closing tag.
 Here is an example using `[useremail`] which prints the current user's email, and `[toupper]` which wraps content and makes it uppercase.

 ```
 Your registered email address is: [useremail].